 Anticipate, however, that some patients at increased risk may balk at increased or early screening or risk-reduction efforts because of denial of risk, access issues and/or fear or uncertainty about their ability to control risk for cancer.
 Some patients at reduced risk may find it difficult to accept a standard screening recommendation if they continue to perceive themselves at increased risk.

 8. Summarizing and planning for follow up

-At the end of the session it is important to summarize the information and make a clear plan for follow up, including a plan for providing relevant information to family members.
-This is also a good time to provide the patient with resources, such as educational materials, referrals to other health providers (if indicated) and contact information for support organizations.
+At the end of the session, it is important to summarize the information and make a clear plan for follow up, including a plan for providing relevant information to family members.
+This is also a good time to provide the patient with resources, such as educational materials, referrals to other healthcare providers (if indicated) and contact information for support organizations.